DaaboulMoe/Aspire-Project/README.md

 # Aspire-Project

 ## MERN Stack mini project completed for an internship at Aspire Software.
-MVC architecture with redx for state management.
+MVC architecture with redux for state management.